tb59427/openvario-cpu-freq-fix/README.md

 4. Do a systemctl daemon-reload to tell systemd about the new service
 5. Do a systemctl enable fix_cpu_freq to enable the service
 6. you can (but don't have to) reboot now and the cpu frequency will be set
-7. alternatively you can just manually run /usr/bin/fix_cpu_freq.sh
+7. alternatively you can just manually run /usr/bin/fix_cpu_freq.sh to set the desired frequency

 # Beware
-This is early days of this fix - I decided to publish this fix as many people were complaining about Openvario's freeze issues
+This is early days of this fix - I decided to publish this fix as many people were complaining about Openvario's freeze issues.
-Don't blame me, if you Openvario goes up in flames because you fixed cpu speed at a very high frequency.
+Don't blame me, if your Openvario goes up in flames because you fixed cpu speed at some crazy frequency.
 You are doing this at your own risk.
 At 528MHz I have seen temperatures of around 34-35Cm at 864MHz it was around 10C more.
-But your mileage may vary.
+In the lab, not in the cockpit.
+Your mileage may vary.
-This fix will disappear if you decide to use a new SD card.
-It has to be reapplied with every new SD card you create.
+This fix has to be reapplied with every new SD card you create.
 Once we better understand the freeze bug I am sure there will be fixes to the proper Openvario build environment.